Cal-Poly-Open-Source-ASIC-Class/lab2/README.md

     gui::show
     ```

-# Treasure Hunt
+# Deliverables

 With your design successfully passed through the OpenLane flow, it is time to find some important statistics.
 Find and format a report on the following:

-- Design Pictures: There are many ways to view your design, including:
-    - `make openroad` to auto view your last design
-    - `openroad`: launch with `openroad -gui` and open `runs/<run>/final/odb/<design>.odb`
-    - `magic runs/<run>/final/mag/<design>.mag` to launch magic
-        - Select your design by drawing a box around it.
-Then type `expand all` in the magic console to see all the cells.
-    - `klayout runs/<run>/final/klayout_gds/<design>.klayout.gds`
+- Design Pictures
 - Maximum Frequency
     - Iterate over your design, lowering period until you start to hit timing warnings.
+- Critical Path
+    - After inspecting the post place-and-route (pnr) timing analysis (sta), what signals were involved in your critical path?
+    - What line(s) of your verilog code created this critical path?
+This may take some thinking.
-- Design and Core Area
+- Design Area and Core Area
-    - What is the difference?
+    - Check the `final/metrics.json` of your run.
+Note the units are square microns / square um.
-    - What % of a Tiny Tapeout die is this?
+    - What % of a [Tiny Tapeout](https://tinytapeout.com/) tile is this?
+Look for dimensions in `um`.
-    - What % of an Efabless Chipignite die is this?
+    - What % of an [Efabless Chipignite](https://efabless.com/products) die is this?
+Look for area in `sq mm`.